 Last day today for ISRO to establish communication with Vikram Lander

 Bengaluru, Sep 19: ISRO has got just one day to make contact with the Vikram Lander.
-The last hope to revive the lander will end today as the period of 14 Earth days in the South ole region of the Moon where the land made a hard landing on September 7 gets over today.
+The last hope to revive the lander will end today as the period of 14 Earth days in the South pole region of the Moon where the land made a hard landing on September 7 gets over today.

 From Saturday the 14 Earth nights in the South Pole will begin and freezing temperatures of over -240 degree Celsius would be witnessed.
 This would damage the lander and the chance to energise the lander with solar energy will be lost.

-Lander Vikram, with rover Pragyan housed inside it, lost communication with ground-stations early on September 7 during its final descent, just 2.1 kms above the lunar surface, minutes before the planned touch-down on the Moon.
+Lander Vikram, with rover Pragyan, housed inside it, lost communication with ground-stations early on September 7 during its final descent, just 2.1 km above the lunar surface, minutes before the planned touch-down on the Moon.

 Chandrayaan 2: Recalling some of the important moon missions